FrancisSailor/NMEA2000-DISPLAY-on-ESP32S3/README.md

-# NMEA2000 Display with Autopilot and Alarm Handling
+# ESP32-S3 based NMEA2000 Display with Autopilot and Alarm Handling

 Based on work by Homberger and Timo Lappalainen.